Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Introducing Speculative Verification

 We aim to maximize the information gain $I(X;Y) = H(X) - H(X|Y)$, i.e., the amount of uncertainty reduced in speculation accuracy when knowing the companion model's distribution.
 We carefully choose $Y$ -- what to observe in the companion model's distribution (details discussed in the next section) -- so that we can accurately predict the acceptance probability of drafted tokens.

-With this prediction, we adjust the verification length (details in Section\,\ref{sec:scheduling}) to maximize SD's efficiency.
-Because the companion model helps determine which tokens to verify or discard, we call this method speculative verification (SV in short).
-Note that SV differs significantly from staged SD\,\cite{spector2023accelerating}, where an intermediate model performs rejection sampling on the draft model’s output.
-The staged approach assumes that the intermediate model is better aligned with the target model, but its effectiveness is inherently limited by the intermediate model's capability.
+With this prediction, we adjust the verification length (see Section\,\ref{sec:scheduling}) to maximize SD efficiency.
+Because the companion model helps determine which tokens to verify or discard, we call this method speculative verification (SV).
+Note that SV differs significantly from staged SD, where an intermediate model performs speculative sampling on the draft output.
+Their approach assumes that the intermediate model is better aligned with the target model, but its efficiency is limited by the intermediate model's capability, as shown in our evaluation.